 This diversified livestock and farming operation in northeast Colorado was established in 1992 and includes two generations.
 Caring for the environment is a top priority for this family.

 We are a diversified livestock and farming operation located in Fort Morgan, CO and Hamlin, TX.
-The business started in 1992 after Gary and Laura Teague graduated from Colorado State University.
+My parents, Gary and Laura Teague, started the business in 1992 after graduating from Colorado State University.
 We have a feeder cattle buying station in Hamlin and market those calves to feedyards in Colorado.
 We also have a cow/calf and crop farming operation in Fort Morgan.

 Between 6-12 months of age, cattle spend time at stocker and backgrounder farms and ranches where they graze on a variety of pastures.
 Here they gain weight and convert forage and grass into lean protein.